ArangoDB-Community/pyArango/README.rst

 .. image:: https://img.shields.io/badge/python-2.7%2C%203.5-blue.svg
 .. image:: https://img.shields.io/badge/arangodb-3.0-blue.svg

+This repository is a fork of the pyArango community repository.

+Why this fork?

+Any Python user can interact directly with the ArangoDB HTTP API by creating the appropriate json request strings and using the Requests library to communicate with the ArangoDB HTTP API.

+However, this situation is clumsy, error prone, and slow.
+This is why it is desirable to develop a Pythonic API interface for Python developers.

+Unfortunately, the Python API developed by the ArangoDB community Github account was originally designed with Javascript developers in mind.
+The style and coding practices followed are the result of Javascript developers writing code using their preferred styles and patterns.

+In particular, the authors of the Pyarango Python API have not followed PEP8, I can say, at all.

+I did submit a pull request.
+Unfortunately, however, the authors believed that PEP8 was an opinion at best, and did not accept the PR.

+This fork therefore fills the need for a PYTHONIC way to interact with the ArangoDB HTTP API.

 NoSQL is really cool, but in this harsh world it is impossible to live without field validation.

 **WARNING**: The last versions of pyArango are only compatible with ArangoDB 3.X.
 For the old version checkout the branch ArangoDBV2_